VedavyasaRao/ModernCPP/README.md

 In C++ 11, a new family of classes were introduced to handle exceptions with *exception* class as its root.
 The derived classes overrides *what()* to return error string.
 In addition, newer classes such as *error_code* and *error_condition*  were added to return additional error information.
 More details can be found [here](https://modcpp11.blogspot.com/2023/09/exception.html).
+### function
+A function class can wrap any kind of callable element (such as functions and function objects) into a copyable object, and whose type depends solely on its call signature (and not on the callable element type itself).
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
 ### io stream
 The IOStreams provides classes to perform IO for console, disk and memory as an alternative to CRT functions.
 In C++11, new classes were introduced to handle currency and time.
 More details can be found [here](https://modcpp11.blogspot.com/2023/11/iostream-classes-quick-tour-with.html).